Epidemics, Vaccines and Mathematics

 Despite the simplicity of the SIR model, it provides a crucial insight into the factors that determine whether or not there will be a proper epidemic outbreak.
 We can rewrite 1b to

-.
+Then, if \frac{\beta}{\gamma} S(0) > 1 we have \frac{dI}{dt}(0) >0, so the number of infected people initially increases.
+The ratio \frac{\beta}{\gamma} is known as the basic reproductive number R_0.
 This is the number of new infections created by an infected individual.
 The basic reproductive number plays a crucial role in epidemiology for the following reason.
-For many infectious diseases it is reasonable to assume that initially the entire population (except the first infected individual) is susceptible, so
+For many infectious diseases it is reasonable to assume that initially the entire population (except the first infected individual) is susceptible, so S(0) = 1-\epsilon.
+Then the disease spreads if R_0 \geq 1 and dies out if R_0 < 1.
+This is known as the threshold phenomenon, first discovered by [1].
+The higher R_0, the faster the disease spreads and the hard it is to control.
+Table 1 shows R_0 estimates for various diseases.

 Modeling life and death

-is the rate of birth and death.
+Before we move to vaccinations, we add birth and (non-disease related) death dynamics.
+For our simple deterministic model, we assume a lifespan of 1/\mu years, so \mu is the rate of birth and death.
 Newborns enter the system as susceptible, and deaths can occur in all classes.
 The SIR model with demographics now reads

-We can derive the basic reproductive number for this model in a similar fashion as in the previous section:
+We can derive the basic reproductive number R_0 for this model in a similar fashion as in the previous section:

 Compared to model (1), this model allows for analysis of the long term behavior of the disease in the population, due to the inclusion of birth-death dynamics.
 Two equilibria can be determined, by simply setting the right-hand side expressions in (2) to zero.
-For 2b we find that either or
+For 2b we find that either I^{\ast} = 0 or S^{\ast} = \frac{\mu + \gamma}{\beta}.
+The former leads to the disease-free equilibria:

 and the latter leads to the endemic equilibria: